kollydap/sharppad/README.md

 - Finally below is the Information list, containing a list of info regarding things that have happened in the program (like Info, Statuses and errors).
 An example of info is creating a new file, opening one, saving one, Draging the NotepadListItem, or breaking the program somehow because i forgot to check if the file exists when saving or something lol

 ## Latest Updates
+- Added a new history system.
+If you close a file by accident, press Ctrl+Shift+T to reopen it.
+You can also reopen files manually by opening the Information and History expander at the bottom, and on the right are some items.
+Click Reopen or double click the items to reopen them.
 - Added a properties window (File>Preferences) for editing things like whether holding shift + scrolling mouse wheel scrolls the text editor horizontally.
 - Fixed TextDecorations not displaying properly in the ComboBox.
 Now it works :) Also, the FindResult panel has majestically shortened for some reason.
 To counter that, the items now have a maximum height of 120px, allowing multiple preview lines to me displayed.
 Its still a bit buggy but it should be okay.
 - The windows clipboard is displayed at the top next to "Windows Clipboard:" and always updates with any change to the clipboard in or out of the program. will also display if the data is null... aka the data isnt a string (an image for example)